Actuaries in General Insurance

 - Actuaries calculate prudent estimates for reserves to balance the interests of various stakeholders such as regulator (for checking solvency of the insurer), shareholders (to give them maximum profits) etc.

-- They are required to calculate IBNR claim reserves (incurred but not reported claims reserves) so that the insurers don’t face a hard time paying out most of the claims during uncertain events.
+- They are required to calculate IBNR claim reserves (Incurred But Not Reported or IBNR reserves are a part of claims reserves estimated by insurers for reporting on their financial statements.
+Claims reserves are estimates of claims that have occurred on or before the financial statement report date but which have yet to be paid.
+This a current lia... claims reserves) so that the insurers don’t face a hard time paying out most of the claims during uncertain events.

 - An Actuary has a good understanding of balance sheet of the company based on which he comments on the amount of claims that an insurer can bear to cede and what part of it goes to the reinsurer and at what conditions.